AusClimateService/east-coast-rain/results_summary.md

-In the observational (AGCD) record, the unprecedented 2022 RX15day value of 410mm has a return period of 297 years (calculated from a GEV fit to 122 annual values with a shape,).
+In the observational (AGCD) record, the unprecedented 2022 RX15day value of 410mm has a return period of 297 years (calculated from a GEV fit to 122 annual values with a shape).
 There is a strong tendency for RX15day events to occur in February and March (with the least likely months being Jul-Sep), and large RX15day values have exclusively occurred in La Nina or ENSO neutral months